 3. Dog Carrier

 Purchasing the right pet carrier is VITAL when traveling overseas.
 Be SURE to look up the airlines measurement requirements and purchase a LIGHT carrier, as you’ll be carrying it around a lot and weight limits are quite strict on airlines (so why have extra weight from a carrier).
 Ensure your pet has ample room to stand up and move around, as they’ll spend quite a bit of time in there.
-We purchased ours at PetSmart and couldn’t be happier.
-It’s called the Top Paw Basic Dog Carrier.
+We purchased the Petsmart Top Paw Dog Carrier and couldn’t be happier.
 It is super light weight, durable, and comes in three sizes (we have the Medium size for Miesha).

 4. Plan Plan Plan: Planes, Trains & Automobiles